Can Propane-LPG Tanks (Gas Cylinders) Explode - Propane-LPG Tank Explosion - LPG Explosion

 Pictures of a completely destroyed plumber’s truck are almost assuredly acetylene related.

-Pictured above is the result of an acetylene gas bottle explosion in a tradie's van.
+Pictured above is the result of an acetylene gas cylinder explosion in a tradie's van.

-However, the media just reports “gas bottle explosion” without specifying the gas.
+However, the media just reports “gas cylinder explosion” without specifying the gas.

-The result is that many people falsely assume it was an LPG tank explosion.
+The result is that many people falsely assume it was a Propane-LPG tank explosion.

-The Media Just Loves to Report Exploding Gas Bottles or Propane Tanks
+The Media Just Loves to Report Gas Cylinders Explode or Propane-LPG Tank Explosion

-It should come as no surprise that the media is fond of reporting “exploding gas bottles”, even if it did not actually occur.
+It should come as no surprise that the media is fond of reporting “gas cylinders explode”, even if an LPG explosion did not actually occur.
 It just sounds so much more exciting and dramatic than “BBQ fire”.

 Most of us have heard the news media expression: “If it bleeds, it leads!”